RossLohrisch/MECH-105-Algorithms/lu Factorization Algorithm/README.md

 # Limitations:

-A square matrix must be input (number of columns = number of rows)
+Square matrix must be input (number of columns = number of rows)

 Divisions by zero are avoided in factorization through pivoting